The Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 provide for project-based activities in the scheme.

 There are already a few options for training and recognition – through the Energy Efficiency Council (EEC), people can take the Certified Measurement and Verification Professional training course and experienced practitioners can be recognised through the EEC’s accreditation for energy efficiency specialists and leaders.

 The department has developed guidance material for stakeholders interested in understanding the practical implementation of the M&V method.

 * Calculating Savings using Measurement and Verification – PDF.
 This non-mandatory manual introduces key concepts to apply the M&V method in the Victorian Energy Upgrades program.

 * Measurement and Verification Workbook (Beta) – XLSX.
 This workbook calculates greenhouse gas savings for Victorian Energy Upgrades projects using the M&V method.

 Note: These resources are intended as guidance material only, and are not a substitute for the regulatory and compliance systems of the Victorian Energy Upgrades program managed by the Essential Services Commission (ESC).
 For more information on the administrative details of the program, visit the ESC website.

 The workbook has been published as a beta, making it suitable for user testing and to support reading the manual.
 It is provided for information purposes only.
 No warranty is made in respect of the material, including (but not limited to) in relation to the accuracy or currency of the material at any time or its suitability for other purposes.

 Custom Upgrades Grants

 Custom upgrades are new in the Victorian Energy Upgrades program.
 They help businesses invest in large, complex energy saving projects where "off the shelf" activities are not appropriate.
-To support their uptake, the Victorian Government is providing $250,000 in funding in 2018 to support eligible businesses to participate.
+To support their uptake, the Victorian Government provided funding to support eligible businesses to participate.

 Other project-based activities